ishahzaibhaider/Ideofuzion/README.md

 The application will be available at `http://localhost:5000`

-## Recent Migration: PostgreSQL to MongoDB Atlas
+## Recent Migration & Updates

+### January 25, 2025 - Complete Platform Overhaul

-This project was recently migrated from PostgreSQL with Drizzle ORM to MongoDB Atlas with Mongoose.
-Here are the key changes:
+This project was migrated from PostgreSQL to MongoDB Atlas and updated with comprehensive new features:

 ### Files Modified/Created During Migration: